BIOL275-MSUM/eda-brettvetter/README.md

 ### Data Description

 My data consists of 90 rows, each row representing a different county in Minnesota.
-The variables I chose to use from the data set were: - Deaths
-- Numerical Discrete - % Housing problems - Numerical Continuous - %
-Fair or poor health - Numerical Continuous - Life expectancy - Numerical Continuous - Average number of mentally unhealthy days - Numerical Continuous - % of children in poverty - Numerical Continuous
+The variables I chose to use from the data set were: % Housing problems- Numerical Continuous, % Fair or poor health- Numerical Continuous, Life expectancy- Numerical Continuous, Average number of mentally unhealthy days- Numerical Continuous, and % of children in poverty- Numerical Continuous.

 ### Data Preparation